xxelegyxx/elegy-portfolio/README.md

 Navigation is easy with a fixed navigation bar

 ### Fixed Logo
-Logo stays stationary as you scroll down the page
+Logo stays stationary as you scroll down the page.
+Simply swap the logo.png and adjust margins on the logo class to change logo and its dimensions

 ### Background Video
 This site features an autoplay background video.
 To change the background video, replace the video here- <br>